 Men have a small amount of breast tissue where breast cancer can develop.
+Symptoms of breast cancer in men are similar to those in women.
+The major problem is that breast cancer in men is often diagnosed later than breast cancer in women.
 In 2017, two thousand four hundred seventy (2,470) new cases of invasive breast cancer are expected to be diagnosed and four hundred sixty (460) deaths are expected to occur among men in the United States.

 American Cancer Society Cancer Statistic Center